 dbg(…)

-A macro for printf
+A macro for printf-style debugging fans.

 Debuggers are great.
 But sometimes you just don't have the time or patience to set up everything correctly and just want a quick way to inspect some values at runtime.